aurorascharff/rsc-workshop/STEPS-4h.md

 - La oss fullføre CRUD her
 - Data access layer actions, prefer extracting the actions
 - You could also make a contact.ts service/action file when you get alot, for this is easier to work with now in the workshop
 - Create: createEmptyContact.ts.
 How can we use this in the layout?
+Don't revalidate.
 - How would you submit a form in react?
 - Show example from pages router [forms](https://nextjs.org/docs/pages/building-your-application/data-fetching/forms-and-mutations)
 - Noen som er kjent med form actions?
 Hva skjer, hvordan brukes de?
 Method post og action med route.
 Nå kan de bindes til funksjoner.
 - Form and action-prop layout.tsx, mention onClick and hydration and web standards.
 Don't need to extract to "use client".
 Would have needed a new component.
-Uten revalidate, så med revalidate.
+Add revalidate.
 Redirect also does a revalidatePath, use redirect instead.
 - Hvis direkte Server Function: show works without js.
 - This is an implicit action = async transition, automatisk "post", "Server Action"
 - Since we're using a metaframework with SSR, it's extra good to use as many native elements as possible, everything works without js, not button onclick router.push if we dont have to.
 Good for a11y as well.